ShisatoYano/ReadingLog_FactFulness/README.md

 * It is important that you try to see a value behind the story, but it is also important that you try to see the story behind the value.

-* A velue has never any meanings without comparison with other value.
-If you were shown only one value, you should to ask him "do you have any other velues you can compare with first one?"
+* A value has never any meanings without comparison with other value.
+If you were shown only one value, you should to ask him "do you have any other values you can compare with first one?"
 * Firstly, you should think that "Which item accounts about 80% of all?".
-* When a value is inceasing or decreasing, any other related value is inceasing or decreasing too.
+* When a value is increasing or decreasing, any other related value is increasing or decreasing too.

 * Classification is necessary.
 It is important that you notice your classification is not correct and replace it with other more appropriate classification.
 * Five methods to review your classification: